MetaMask/metamask-docs/wallet/how-to/connect/index.md

 }
 ```

-The `connectWithProvider` function is responsible for connecting to the provider using `eth_requestAccounts`.
+The `connectWithProvider` function connects the user to MetaMask using the selected provider with the `eth_requestAccounts` RPC endpoint.

-The `wallet` object is passed as an argument to the function indicating the detail of its type as the argument type.
+The `wallet` object is passed as an argument to the function, indicating the argument type.

 In the `listProviders` function we've opted for a simplified approach (over mapping and joining an entire block of HTML).
 And we are directly passing the `event.detail` object to the `connectWithProvider` function when a provider is announced.